-Lincoln, Montana is the base camp for the southern portion of the Crown of the Continent and is conveniently halfway between Yellowstone and Glacier National Park.
+Lincoln, Montana is designated as an official gateway community for the Continental Divide Trail and is base camp for the southern portion of the Crown of the Continent and is conveniently halfway between Yellowstone and Glacier National Park.
 Located on the Montana Scenic Loop this small scenic town is nestled among stately old ponderosa pines at the head of the Blackfoot River and borders the Scapegoat portion of the Bob Marshall Wilderness Complex.
 Located just west of the Continental Divide it is 86 miles southwest of Great Falls and 60 miles northwest of Helena.

 Lincoln and surrounding valley make for an all-season destination offering excellent fishing, hiking, backpacking and mountain biking, as well as 250 miles of groomed snowmobile trail and cross country skiing, backcountry skiing, and a summer rodeo.
 Lincoln is home to the official start/finish line for Montana's Race to the Sky, an Iditarod qualifier sled dog race each February.